 Christoph studied Medicine at the University of Heidelberg and Karolinska Institute, Stockholm, and completed clinical internships amongst others at the University of Melbourne and the University of Cape Town.
 For his M.D. thesis, he joined Prof. Emre Yaksi’s Group at the Kavli Institute for Systems Neuroscience in Trondheim, where he helped develop a stress model in juvenile zebrafish.
 There he worked on behavioural assays and applied two-photon microscopy to unravel the intricacies of stress in the zebrafish forebrain.

-Christoph joined the Unit Groups led by Dr Huiling Tan and Prof. Peter Brown in October 2019 as a D.Phil. student, and will focus on the therapeutic effects of adaptive deep brain stimulation in Parkinson's disease.
+Christoph joined the Unit as a D.Phil. student in October 2019, and will focus on the therapeutic effects of adaptive deep brain stimulation in Parkinson's disease.
 In addition, he will study functional subcortical connectivity in patients with Essential Tremor.